openregister/registers-rfcs/content/metadata-log/index.md

   ]
 ```

-Note a delta is an ordered set ordered by key.
+Note that a delta is a data set ordered by key.

 TODO: This attempt to describe the resulting metadata state shows that the very